 +>.$(balance (add balance amount))

 +> is wing syntax.
-This particularly wing construction looks for the the tail of the tail (the third element) in
+This particular wing construction looks for the tail of the tail (the third element) in

-$, the subject of the gate we are in, which is the entire
+$, the subject of the gate we are in.
+The

 balance to be the result of adding